 To navigate through the menus and actions of the console interface, use the up or down arrow keys to move up or down, and use the left or right arrow keys to move left or right.
 Use the Enter key to select a menu option, and use the Esc key to return to the previous selection.
 Menu options and any values entered or present will be highlighted.
 The bottom of the screen lists the actions available.

 Switch Main Menu

-The Main Menu screen displays six menu choices: System Configuration Menu, Port Status, Port Configuration, Help, and Log Out.
+The System Main Menu screen displays these choices:

+- 1. System Configuration Information Menu

+- 2. Port Status

+- 3. Port Configuration

+- 4. Help

+- 0. Logout

-Main Menu
+Figure 4-6: Switch Main Menu

 System Configuration Menu